gogetdata/ggd-recipes/README.md

 ```

-A piece that may not be familiar is gsort (available via `conda install -c bioconda gsort`)
+A piece that may not be familiar is gsort (available via `conda install -c bioconda gsort`).
-that will sort according the a genome file.
+gsort will sort genomic files using a reference genome file.
+Genome files are available in the
+`genomes` folder above.

 `ggd` requires that the chromosomes be ordered as specified in the genome file and that files are bgzipped
 and tabix where possible.

-Now, we use the ggd command-line tool to turn this into a proper recipe:
+Here is an example of setting up your conda environment, installing ggd, and creating a recipe

 ```
 $ conda config --add channels defaults